Polyconseil/vue-gettext/README.md

 make makemessages
 ```

+#### Helper library for using template languages in Vue's Single File Component

+If you are using a template language, i.e. [Pug.js](https://pugjs.org/api/getting-started.html) in [Single File Component](https://vuejs.org/v2/guide/single-file-components.html) within a webpack setup (using vue-loader), have a look at [vue-webpack-gettext](https://github.com/kennyki/vue-webpack-gettext).

 ## 3) Translating message files

 The translator needs to fill out the translations of each generated `.po`